Credit card rewards: Are they all they’re cracked up to be?

 To throw in another wrench in the rewards argument: studies show that people spend more when using credit cards instead of cash.
 According to finance author, Dave Ramsey, anywhere from 12 to 18 percent more.
 Now, spending 12 to 18 percent more to get 2 percent sounds like a pretty crummy deal to me.
 And I think, when it’s a rewards credit card, even more so, as you’re tempted to shop more to earn the extra reward miles.

 Use credit cards wisely, don’t let them use you.
-And for goodness sake, stop preaching the perks, there’s enough people in debt that don’t need to hear it anymore than they already do and besides, the banks are already doing a pretty good job of that.
+And for goodness sake, stop preaching the perks, there are enough people in debt that don’t need to hear it anymore than they already do and besides, the banks are already doing a pretty good job of that.